Fokko/parquet-site/content/en/docs/Contribution Guidelines/contributing.md

 ### Merging a Pull Request

-Merging a pull request requires being a committer on the project.
+Merging a pull request requires being a committer on the project and approval of the PR by a committer who is not the author.

 A pull request can be merged through the GitHub UI.
 By default, only [squash and merge](https://github.com/apache/parquet-java/blob/824b7d009eb41539cb0e2f73110efc0ac5694251/.asf.yaml#L29) is enabled on the project.